sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/10-installation-tests.md

 1. Turn off main switches, MCBs, RCCBs - to disconnect the installation
 2. Unplug all appliances
-3. Turn on all switches (optional when testing earth wire)
+3. Turn on all switches
+   Optional when testing earth wire
-4. Set appropriate scale on the tester
+4. Set Functino to $\Omega$ on the Megger
 5. Connect one probe to the appropriate bus bar
 6. Connect other probe to the appropriate endpoint of the socket
-7. Use $0\,\text{V}$ in the Megger
-8. Test the circuit
+7. Test the circuit

 If the reading is less than $10\,\Omega$, test is passed. $ $